The Infamous Archives

-The Infamous Archives is an album by Queensbridge hip-hop duo Mobb Deep on March 13, 2007.
+The Infamous Archives is a compilation album by Queensbridge hip-hop duo Mobb Deep on March 13, 2007.
 The album consists of previously unreleased tracks.
 The first disc contains Mobb Deep's Back from a Hiatus mixtape from 1998.
 Rappers such as Sticky Fingaz, 50 Cent, Snoop Dogg and Busta Rhymes are featured.
-The song "In the Long Run", Prodigy spoke about the altercation between him and Keith Murray.
-In Prodigy's book, he stated this release wasn't authorized by the group.
+The song "In the Long Run" Prodigy spoke about the altercation between him and Keith Murray.
+In Prodigy's book he stated this release was not authorized by the group.